William Thomson (Lord Kelvin)

 Contribution and Discoveries

 William Thomson’s valuable contribution to the field of Physics and Mathematics are well known.
-His work has been acknowledged and greatly accepted throughout the history of mankind.
+His Work has been acknowledged and greatly accepted throughout the history of mankind.
 There are few of his valuable contributions and discoveries which are given below.

 • William Thomson was the one who introduced the updated, modern, and creative style in teaching while training at the University of Glasgow.
 In his teaching work, laboratory work was also included in which a unique method was adapted by him to make others learn easily.